Towards Low-Photon Nanoscale Imaging: Holographic Phase Retrieval via Maximum Likelihood Optimization: Breaking classical algorithm barriers

-Often in CDI imaging setups these two ratios will coincide and both be referred to collectively as the oversampling ratio.
-For both the inverse filtering and Wiener filtering methods, there is a strict lower bound on the number of data measurements required for reconstruction.
-Specifically, it is necessary that $m_1 \geq 2n_1-1$ and $m_2 \geq 2n_2 - 1$ \cite{HeEtAl2004Use}.
-Thus, these methods essentially require an oversampling ratio of at least two.

-In contrast, there is no minimal oversampling ratio necessary for implementing the HoloML methods.
+In contrast to the current methods discussed in \cref{intro-constraints}, there is no minimal oversampling ratio necessary for implementing the HoloML methods.
 Numerical simulations demonstrate that these methods are capable of image recovery given data at a far smaller oversampling ratio, without loss of reconstruction quality, as shown in \cref{fig:OScompar-figs} and \cref{fig:OScompar-relerr}.
-Since a smaller oversampling ratio allows for fewer data measurements, these results imply that the HoloML algorithms allow for practical CDI imaging using far fewer CCD detectors (as each detector corresponds to a data measurement \cite{Cossairt2015}).

-For reconstruction via the inverse filtering and Wiener filtering algorithms, the specimen and reference setup must as well satisfy the \textit{holographic separation condition}, which is precisely stated as follows.
-Given a specimen and reference both of size $n \times n$, there must be a zero-separation of at least size $n \times n$ between them \cite{HeEtAl2004Use}.
+This allows for higher resolution imaging for a given experimental setup \cite{Cossairt2015}.

-In contrast, the HoloML methods do not require any minimum separation between the specimen and reference objects.
+As well, the HoloML methods do not require any minimum separation between the specimen and reference objects.
 Numerical simulations demonstrate that for the HoloML methods, the quality of image reconstruction is not signficiantly impacted by the distance between the specimen and reference objects, including when this distance is zero.
 This is illustrated in \cref{fig:zerosepcompar-figs} and \cref{fig:zerosepcompar-data}, which shows the reconstruction of the mimivirus image using the HoloML-CG algorithms given a specimen and reference input which are separated by a distance $d$, and given data at various photon flux levels $N_p$.
 (The case where $d=n$ coincides with the previous experimental setups, and is shown in \cref{fig:obj-fig}.)
-By allowing for a smaller separation distance between the specimen and reference objects, or none at all, the HoloML methods thus allow for more robust and flexible design of CDI experiments.
+By allowing for a smaller separation distance between the specimen and reference objects, or none at all, the HoloML methods thus allow for more robust and flexible design of HCDI experiments.